Alma Mater: C.W. Post, 1994

 Under Lucey's tutelage, the Spartans enjoyed a 2012 season where they won their third straight Sunshine State Conference tournament and advanced to the NCAA South Regional title game for the third year in a row.
 A pair of his student-athletes earned major awards as Lauren Moore was honored as the Sunshine State Conference Player of the Year while Cici Gonzalez was tabbed as the Freshman of the Year.
 Moore was also a first-team All-American as Courtney Peffley earned third-team honors while Gonzalez was honorable mention.

 The SSC title was the fourth for Lucey, and seventh in the program's existance.
-Under Lucey, UT has adcanced to the NCAA tournament in five of his six seasons and won at least one game in all five appearances.
+Under Lucey, UT advanced to the NCAA tournament in six of his eight seasons and won at least one game in all six appearances.

 Lucey guided his team to the 2008 NCAA South Regional in his second year at the helm after leading the program to its first NCAA II national championship with an overtime victory over Franklin-Pierce in 2007, which was his first season.